shreshtaagrawal/PINN-Projectile-Payload-Drop/notebooks/README.md

 # PINN-Projectile-Payload-Drop

-A **Physics-Informed Neural Network (PINN)** framework for projectile / payload-drop trajectory modelling and **inverse parameter estimation** — recovering launch velocity, release angle from data, building toward targeting under real-world effects (drag, crosswind, vibration, turbulence).
+A **Physics-Informed Neural Network (PINN)** framework for projectile / payload-drop trajectory modelling and inverse parameter estimation recovering launch velocity, release angle from data, building toward targeting under real-world effects (drag, crosswind, vibration, turbulence).

-This README is written as a **learning document**.
+This README is written as a learning document.
 I know ML in theory but am new to coding from scratch, so every notebook is documented with four things: the **ideology** (why this choice), the **physics** (the law being enforced), the **math** (how that law becomes a loss), and the **code reasoning** (what the key lines do).